Campaigners have issued a new warning about the high levels of sugar in drinks sold in high street coffee chains.

 putting up reminder notices

 When you forget something, what are useful ways to jog your memory?
+Have you ever had problems with forgetfulness?

 Have you ever had an embarrasing experience because your mind went blank?